linjing-lab/linjing-lab/README.md

 <h1 align="center"> <img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/> Hey, I'm LinJing </h1>

 I'm a Chinese undergraduate student in the *Mathematics Base Class* at [Wuhan University of Technology], where I individually developed a fundamental [package] that support a variety of stable and efficient algorithms to fill the gap of scientific softwares in optimization.
 It's a great honor to be recommended to take further study in *Qingdao Institute for Theoretical and Computational Science*, which belongs to Institute of Fromtier and Interdisciplinary Science in Shandong University.
+I may be engaged in the research of quantum chemical algorithms and focus on high-performance computing and software acceleration.
+I'm engaged in the research of quantum chemical algorithms and focus on high-performance computing and software acceleration.
+I'm now in the working group called [The Beijing Density Functional (BDF) Program Package: Methodologies and Applications], which belongs to the periodical called [Journal of Theoretical and Computational Chemistry] included in [World Scientific].

 I'm fond of deep thinking and being alone, which is of intangible help to enhancing my ability of coding and analysis.
 I have been exploring the new technologies in the related parts of *artificial intelligence*, and may establish a specific community dedicated to designing softwares and books to accelerate the sound society in a groundbreaking way.
 As Frederick P. Brooks says, "Good judgment comes from experience, and experience comes from bad judgment.", what I yearn for is that more advanced softwares are born to build an optimized world.